ines/course-starter-python/docs/index.md

 |`juniper.repo`        | Make sure you insert your GitHub repository path ex: GitHub-login/repository-name |
 | `juniper.branch`     | We will address this further when building a binder but note that the branch here specified is called binder.
 That means that we will need to edit the `requirements.txt` file and push it to the binder branch|

-for guidance on the other settings refer to [Ines Montani's Documentation](https://github.com/ines/course-starter-python#metajson)
+For guidance on the other settings refer to [Ines Montani's Documentation](https://github.com/ines/course-starter-python#metajson).

 ### `theme.sass`